- Change of address

-- only one business property in England with a rateable value below £18,000
+- Only one business property in England with a rateable value below £15,000

-- one main business property and other additional properties, providing all the additional properties have individual rateable values below £2,600 and the total of the rateable values of all the properties is under £18,000 - relief will apply to the main property only.
+- One main business property and other additional properties, providing all the additional properties have individual rateable values below £2,900 and the total of the rateable values of all the properties is under £20,000 - relief will apply to the main property only.

 There are two elements to the relief - eligible businesses will qualify for relief as follows;

-From 1 April 2014 the criteria for eligibility to pay the lower multiplier will continue until March 2017.
-Every occupied property with a Rateable Value of less than £18,000 will pay the lower multiplier of 48.4p in the £ rather than the standard 49.7p for 2016/17 regardless of whether it is the ratepayer’s only occupied property, unless the rate payer is also in receipt of a mandatory rate relief.
+From the 1 April 2017 every occupied property with a rateable value of less than £51,000 will pay the lower multiplier rather than the standard higher one regardless of whether it is the ratepayer’s only occupied property, unless the rate payer is also in receipt of a mandatory rate relief.